 If your child is not able to imitate, start imitating your child!
 If your child does not vocalize much, start by imitating facial expressions and/or sounds.
 For example, if your child smiles or yawns, you smile or yawn.
 If your child vocalizes with an “ah,” repeat the “ah.”
 Make it funny and praise your child for allowing you to imitate him or her.

-Gestures to Imitate: Eating, Chewing, Picking up food, Feeding, Eating from a spoon
+Eating, Chewing, Picking up food, Feeding, Eating from a spoon

 Yummy, Mum Mum, Ahhh

-How To Play: While eating, there are many gestures you can imitate such as eating from a spoon, chewing, or picking up food.
+While eating, there are many gestures you can imitate such as eating from a spoon, chewing, or picking up food.
 As your child performs one of these tasks, imitate the gesture.
-Make it a little funny by laughing or being animated.
-Get your child excited about it.
+Make it a little funny by being animated to get your child excited about it.
 At first, the goal is to have your child take turns with the same gesture.
 Once this happens, you can start to pair the gesture with a sound.

-Words to Imitate: Anything your child already says
+Any word your child already says

 The car is a great place to start.
 Since you, the parent, are driving and your child is in the backseat.
 There is no eye contact and A LOT of pressure is taken off!
 Wait until your child says a sound.
 When her or she does, repeat the sound.
 See if your child will repeat the sound after you.

 Tip: Try to move through the earlier developing consonants